 Remember, Superannuation Warehouse will set up the SMSF first and then put into place a Bare Trust and Corporate Trustee structure.
 It is important to have these structures in place before the property purchase to ensure stamp duty is not levied twice.

 To see the typical structures and processes for SMSF property investment, click here .

 Lastly, there are many property spruikers operating in the NRAS area.
 There are big commissions involved in signing clients up into these schemes.
-The banks are ware of these schemes so it can be difficult to get finance.
+The banks are aware of them, so it can be difficult to get financing.